-Product Sustainability Standard: Alcoholic Beverages
+Product Sustainability Standard

-Beer, Wine & Hard Cider FAQ
+Beer, Wine and Spirits FAQ

-Version 1.0: September 2021
+Version 2.0: 2025

-Does PCC have a standard for beer, wine, and hard cider?
+Does PCC have a standard for beer, wine, and spirits?

 Yes, although because of lack of regulations concerning ingredient and production method transparency, our standards serve more as goals and guidelines for what products and practices we want to see more of in the marketplace.
-PCC prioritizes beer, wine, and ciders made from organically grown ingredients and from producers who are dedicated to making more sustainable products.
+PCC prioritizes alcoholic beverages, including beer, wine, hard ciders, and spirits, made from organically grown ingredients and from producers who are dedicated to making more sustainable products.
 Our hope is that as consumers and retailers like PCC push the alcohol industry to be more transparent about ingredients, nutritional information, and production processes, we will continue to update and strengthen our standards when possible.
-For details on the current beer, wine, and hard cider standard, click here.
+For details on the current beer, wine, and spirits standard, click here.